intel/FPGA-Devcloud/main/QuickStartGuides/OpenCL_Program_PAC_Quickstart/Arria 10/README.md

-# Arria 10 PAC: OpenCL Compilation and Programming on the FPGA devcloud using Arria 10 Devstack version 1.2
+# Arria 10 PAC: OpenCL Compilation and Programming on the FPGA devcloud using Arria 10 Devstack version 1.2 / 1.2.1

 ## 1       Introduction

-If you are new to the Arria 10 PAC card with OpenCL, check out this quick start guide:
+If you are new to the Arria 10 GX PAC card with OpenCL, check out this quick start guide:

 https://www.intel.com/content/dam/www/programmable/us/en/pdfs/literature/ug/ug-qs-ias-opencl-a10.pdf